Service

 Dailo helps firms decide which pages should carry commercial intent, which pages should support them, and how visitors should move between those layers.
 That normally includes:

-• core service-page planning around specific legal service intents
+• Core service-page planning around specific legal service intents

-• supporting article topics that answer recurring pre-enquiry questions
+• Supporting article topics that answer recurring pre-enquiry questions

 • FAQ clusters that reinforce answer-surface coverage without duplicating page purpose

-• landing pages for campaign, location, or intake-specific pathways where justified
+• Landing pages for campaign, location, or intake-specific pathways where justified

-• content relationships between design, development, SEO, AEO, and conversion pages
+• Content relationships between design, development, SEO, AEO, and conversion pages

-• internal-link logic that helps both readers and machines understand the site hierarchy
+• Internal-link logic that helps both readers and machines understand the site hierarchy

 The outcome should be a website that can publish more confidently.
 New content should have an obvious home, an obvious purpose, and a sensible set of related pages rather than being added to the site as disconnected filler.